rmrt1n/rmrt1n.github.io/src/colophon.md

 and just gets the job done.
 The site is hosted on [GitHub Pages](https://pages.github.com/).

 Fonts used are based on a slightly modified [Modern Font Stacks](https://modernfontstacks.com/).
-Heading text uses transitional typefaces and body text uses neo-grotesque typefaces.
+Heading text uses transitional typefaces and body text uses neo-grotesques.
 Code blocks are set in [IBM Plex Mono](https://fonts.google.com/specimen/IBM+Plex+Mono).

 The code for this site is open source under the [MIT license](https://spdx.org/licenses/MIT.html)